-External Cephalic Version, also known simply as “version,” is a non-surgical procedure for turning the baby from a breech or transverse position to a head-first position before the mother goes into labor.
+External Cephalic Version (ECV), also known simply as “version,” is a non-surgical procedure for turning the baby from a breech or transverse position to a head-first position before the mother goes into labor.

 In breech position, the baby is poised to come out feet first or buttocks first.
 In transverse position, the baby is laying sideways across the mother’s pelvis.
 Neither of these positions is well-suited for a vaginal delivery.
 Before labor begins, your OB-GYN will try to position the baby head-first, and if the procedure is unsuccessful, a Cesarean birth might be recommended to preserve the health of you and your baby.

-Usually a version is conducted around 37 weeks.
+Usually an external cephalic version is conducted around 37 weeks.
 Before 36 weeks, there’s a good chance that the baby will turn around on its own.
 Too long after that, the baby may start to descend into the pelvis, which would make a version much more difficult.